ekazaev/route-composer/README.md

 ```

 In some cases you may use default finders provided by a library.
 In other cases when you can have more then one view controller of
 the same type in the stack you should implement your own finder.
-There a version of this protocol called `SearchOptionsFinder` that
+There a version of this protocol called `StackIteratingFinder` that
 helps to solve iteration in view controller stack and handles it, you just have to implement method `isWanted` to answer if its a
 view controller router is looking for or not.